Meet Our Therapists

 In former occupations, she has worked with family-centered services within a trauma-informed system, conducting assessments, communicating safety threats, and facilitating interventions.

 Her educational journey is a blend of science and psychology.
-She earned earned her Bachelor's in Biology and Psychology from Saint Mary's University, where show not only delved into academics but also actively participated as an NCAA member, women’s soccer team starter, student senator, and mentor.
+She earned earned her Bachelor's in Biology and Psychology from Saint Mary's University, where she not only delved into academics but also actively participated as an NCAA member, women’s soccer team starter, student senator, and mentor.

 Currently, she is on the path to completing her Master's in Clinical Mental Health Counseling at Capella University and is a proud to be a member of the Chi Sigma Iota Counseling Academic and Professional Honors Society.